joonasviljakainen/secretmessages/documentation/design.md

 - Question to the director: would it be wiser to implement e.g. a pen-and-paper encryption algorithm to go with the hidden message, as opposed to implementing an alternative hiding algorithm?
 Echo hiding will require writing a lot of mathematically intense functions.

+### Time complexities

+At the moment the time complexity of all operations appears to be O(n).
+In addition, implementing echo hiding would require working on somewhat complicated mathematical functions.

 ## Input/Output

 The program will consume and modify Microsoft WAV files as they are a relatively easy starting point for processing audio.